Thin Provision vs Thick Provision: How to Choose the Right One?

 - If you have a limited budget, want to save storage space, and are not very demanding on latency, creating a thin-provisioned virtual disk may be better.

-After created a virtual machine, you still need to create backups to protect the data on these virtual disks.
-Here I recommend you a professional backup software, AOMEI Cyber Backup, for it allows you to back up multiple VMs with 2 easy steps.
+After creating a virtual machine, you still need to create backups to protect the data on these virtual disks.
+It's recommended to use professional and free VM backup software as there's no real backup option comes with VMware or Hyper-V.